 Neighborhoods across America are witnessing the resurgence of predatory small loan operations.
-In the last fifteen years, payday lenders have exploited deregulated interest rates, won special treatment from state legislatures, or designed products that slip through regulatory loopholes.
-As a result, payday lending legally operates in about thirty-eight states, costing consumers as much as \$6 billion a year in interest for up to \$40 billion in loans.
-Payday loans cost cash-strapped borrowers triple digit interest rates, trap borrowers in repeat loans, foster coercive debt collection practices, and endanger bank account ownership for families that live on the financial edge.
+In the last twenty years or so, payday lenders have exploited deregulated interest rates, won special treatment from state legislatures, or designed products that slip through legislative or regulatory loopholes.
+As a result, payday lending legally operates in 32 states, while 18 states either prohibit it, curb it with rate caps, or have other restrictions that disrupt the payday loan business model costing consumers as much as \$7.46 billion a year in interest for over \$44 billion in loans from both storefront and online lenders.
+Payday loans cost cash-strapped borrowers triple- digit interest rates, trap borrowers in repeat loans, foster coercive debt collection practices, and endanger bank account ownership for families that live on the financial edge.